bdb112/pyfusion/README.rst

 Initial Langmuir analysis in process_swept_Langmuir, and pyfusion.CACHE to allow local chaching of json data. (very large!)

+pyfusion.reload() to reload configuration - git 5aed of 3-Mar

-Version 0.62 alpha includes more timebase checks for W7X, corrected gains for channels, and saves utc and params woth data.
+Version 0.62 alpha includes more timebase checks for W7X, corrected gains for channels, and saves utc and params with data.

 Version 0.61 includes first working version of W7-X archiveDB support, without much care for python3 compability of the new code.